You-Gao/Blog/_life/2024-09-17-development.md

 ** Note: After doing some literature reading, I myself stand conflicted on my own interpretations of gentrification.
 There is like 10+ different definitions, ways of measuring, and viewpoints on it which makes it even more confusing.

+** Note 2: I'm glad I'm not crazy, doing some more reading.
+There has been many critiques against the broad field of gentrification theory due to the overloading of the term.
+For the purpose of this blog, my definition is just the existence of class/racial re/displacement.
+I say existence because it will be intellectually disingenious for me to provide a definition that covers the processes of gentrification.

 Before going any further, this post was made for a midterm assignment for one of my classes. **However**, the goal of this post is for me to critically assess the histories and ongoing stories of development in Charlottesville.
 This blog post serves to help me address questions I have about the place I'm earning my degree and the institution's position within everything.

 The questions I will go on to address in this blog are as follows: